awsdocs/amazon-ecr-user-guide/doc_source/image-retag.md

 **To retag an image with the AWS CLI**

-1. Use the batch\-get\-image command to get the image manifest for the image to retag and write it to an environment variable\.
-In this example, the manifest for an image with the tag, *latest*, in the repository, *amazonlinux*, is written to the environment variable, *MANIFEST*\.
+1. Use the batch\-get\-image command to get the image manifest for the image to retag and write it to a file\.
+In this example, the manifest for an image with the tag, *latest*, in the repository, *amazonlinux*, is written to an environment variable named *MANIFEST*\.

    ```
-   MANIFEST=$(aws ecr batch-get-image --repository-name amazonlinux --image-ids imageTag=latest --query 'images[].imageManifest' --output text)
+   MANIFEST=$(aws ecr batch-get-image --repository-name amazonlinux --image-ids imageTag=latest --output json | jq --raw-output '.images[0].imageManifest')
    ```

 1. Use the `--image-tag` option of the put\-image command to put the image manifest to Amazon ECR with a new tag\.
 In this example, the image is tagged as *2017\.03*\.